lp-code/levelup-terraform/docs/but-why.md

 Terraform beats AWS' CloudFormation at its own game by having:

-- more coverage of AWS resource than CFN itself
+- More coverage of AWS resource than CFN itself
-- support for multi-region and multi-account deployments
+- Support for multi-region and multi-account deployments
-- doing things that in AWS requires custom lambda code (for example, accepting a Transit Gateway attachment)
+- Doing things that in AWS requires custom lambda code (for example, accepting a Transit Gateway attachments)

 ### GCP